This page provides a definition of disability, and gives examples of students who can be supported by the DAS.

 - A long-term mental health condition such as depression or an eating disorder

-- A specific learning difficulty such as dyslexia, dyspraxia or ADHD
+- A specific learning difficulty (SpLD) such as dyslexia, dyspraxia or ADHD

-- A social or communication difficulty such as Asperger Syndrome
+- A social or communication difficulty such as an autism spectrum condition

-Under the Equality Act (2010), a person is considered disabled if they have a physical or mental impairment that has a substantial (‘more than minor or trivial’) and long-term (lasting or likely to last 12 months or more) adverse effect on their ability to carry out normal day-to-day activities.
-Cancer, HIV and Multiple Sclerosis are included immediately from the point of initial diagnosis.
-Study, including examinations, falls under the category of a day-to-day activity.
-In order to arrange appropriate support, the University will ask to see evidence of your disability, which will help the DAS to consider what study support you may be able to access.
+A person is considered disabled if they have a physical or mental impairment that has a substantial ('more than minor or trivial') and long-term (lasting or likely to last 12 months or more) adverse effect on their ability to do normal daily activities.
+Some conditions like Cancer, HIV and Multiple Sclerosis are included immediately from initial diagnosis.
+Study activities, including examinations, fall under daily activity.

-The DAS is not able to support students with temporary illnesses or injuries, or conditions which fall outside the Equality Act definition of a disability.
-Under those circumstances you should contact your college doctor or your senior tutor who can advise on temporary college support.
+We are not able to support students with temporary illnesses or injuries, or conditions which fall outside the Equality Act (2010) definition of a disability.
+You should contact your college doctor or senior tutor for advice on temporary college support.

 Watch a series of videos of students discussing their experiences studying at Oxford with a disability: